B.Com. LL.B. Course

 SEMESTER – VII

-- Professional Ethics, Accountability of Lawyers & Bar-Bench Relations (Practical Training)
+Professional Ethics, Accountability of Lawyers & Bar Bench Relations

 SEMESTER – VIII